jusroberts/spectrum-analyzer/README.md

 s = SpectrumAnalyzer.spectrum
 s.domains
 ```
 These domains are an array of frequencies that occur over the time slice defined by the window_size.
-The values are currently complex numbers, but they represent decibels of each frequency range in that window.
+The values are currently magnitudes of the complex numbers, and represent the amplitude of each frequency range.

+Want them to be available as both complex and magnitudes?
+Let me know, or submit a pull request!

 More to come.